DLEC 261 / EU Regulation

 03Highest-Disruption Routes

-Routes where Delta Air Lines passengers are statistically most likely to experience eligible delays.
-Based on CAA reports and FlightStats data.
+Routes where Delta Air Lines passengers commonly experience eligible disruptions.
+Based on general industry knowledge and regulatory information.

-CDG → JFK (Paris CDG–New York JFK)9% delay rate, winter
+CDG → JFK (Paris CDG–New York JFK)Moderate disruption, winter

-MAD → JFK (Madrid–New York JFK)6% delay rate, year-round
+MAD → JFK (Madrid–New York JFK)Moderate disruption, year-round

 04How We Handle Your Claim